TissueMAPS/TissueMAPS/README.rst

 Pipeline descriptor file
 ------------------------

 Jterator allows only very simplistic types of work-flow -  *pipeline* (somewhat similar to a UNIX-world pipeline).
-Description of such work-flow must be put sibling to the folder structure described above, i.e. inside the project folder.
-Recognizable file name must be *.pipe.yml*.
-Description is YAML format.

 Example of a *.pipe.yml* YAML descriptor file:

 .. code-block:: yaml

-    project:

     description: An example project that does nothing.

     lib: ''

-    images:

-        planes:
+    input:

+        channels:
           - name: myExampleLayer1
             correct: true
           - name: myExampleLayer2